Fireworks Data and Statistics

 • Additionally, there were 20 total hospitalizations due to firework-related injuries in 2020.

-In 2019, there were 91 Emergency Department visits caused by fireworks.
+In 2019, there were 91 Emergency Department visits with a fireworks-related injury.

 • Males accounted for 70% of those visits.